CornerLeague/CL-Media-Page/Backend_Implementation_Plan.md

 ### Core Objectives
 - Replace all mock data with live, relevant sports content
+- **Implement user-based personalization: all data filtered by selected favorite teams**
+- **Provide sport overview when no team is selected**
 - Implement intelligent content ranking using BM25 algorithm
 - Generate AI-powered team summaries using DeepSeek
 - Provide real-time scores with cross-source validation
 - Deliver categorized news updates (Injuries, Trades, Roster, General)
 - Surface local fan experiences with RSVP functionality

+### Personalization Architecture
+**Team-Based Filtering:** Every data source, agent, and API endpoint filters content based on the user's selected favorite teams.
+When a user selects a sport + team, all scores, news, summaries, and experiences display **only** for that team.

+**Sport Overview Mode:** When a user selects only a sport (no specific team), the system provides a league-wide overview including:
+- Top league news and headlines
+- Featured games and scores
+- League-wide trends and highlights
+- No team-specific filtering applied

 ---